 Pancreas Transplant Process

-Patients also meets with a financial consultant, a transplant coordinator, a social worker, and a dietitian who will answer their questions and provide them information.
+Patients also meet with a financial consultant, a transplant coordinator, a social worker and a dietitian who will answer their questions and provide information.
 Once all the test results and lab results are reviewed, the surgeon makes a final decision about accepting patients for a transplant.

-If it is determined that the patient is a transplant candidate and s/he wishes to proceed, s/he is placed on the University of Wisconsin Hospital and Clinics waiting list and the national list maintained by United Network for Organ Sharing (UNOS) waiting list.
-UNOS is a nonprofit organization that matches organs to patients based on blood type and patient wait time.
+If the patient is a transplant candidate and s/he wishes to proceed, s/he is placed on the waiting list.
 This waiting period can last for days or years, based on a patient's individual circumstance.
 While waiting, the patient will need to send a tube of blood to the UW tissue typing lab every month and will periodically need to get updated medical testing.

-Transplantation is a lifelong commitment to follow-up care at the UW Hospital.
-The first year is intense and will require very frequent lab testing and clinic visits at UW Hospital and Clinics.
-The frequency of clinic visits depends on the patient's medical and surgical status after the transplant.
+Transplantation is a lifelong commitment to follow-up care at University Hospital.
+The first year will require frequent lab testing and clinic visits at University Hospital.
+The number of clinic visits depends on the patient's medical and surgical status after the transplant.
 After the first year, frequency of clinic and laboratory visits decreases significantly, but will remain a lifetime commitment.
 The transplant team provides lifelong assessment and support with the hope that, after transplant, a patient can return to a normal, active and healthy life.